 About Invisible Ground

-Want to support this project with a donation?
-More information on that is here, or e-mail me at email@example.com
+Want to support this project with a donation, sponsorship, or a show idea?
+E-mail me at email@example.com

 About Brian Koscho

 Brian Koscho is the director and producer of Invisible Ground in Athens, Ohio, a project centered on place-based storytelling in local history using a podcast and a series of augmented reality Immersive Historic Markers.
 Koscho completed his MFA in Communication Media Arts at Ohio University in April 2022.
 He enjoys making all kinds of things, especially with a focus on history, storytelling, podcasts, and visual design.
 Brian hosts two podcasts: Invisible Ground which focuses on the rich public history and hidden stories of southeast Ohio, and The Western Reserve, which plays Ohio music.
 Along with his work in media, Brian is an adjunct instructor at Ohio University in the School of Media Arts and Studies and the School of Visual Communication and has previously taught in the School of Emerging Communication Technologies.
 Out in the community, he has taught on the topics of Community Storytelling, Audio Storytelling, and Podcasting, and helped with workshops on Documentary Film and Storytelling for high school students in Appalachian Ohio.